Vertexwahn/rules_qt6/README.md

 This work builds on top of [justbuchanan/bazel_rules_qt](https://github.com/justbuchanan/bazel_rules_qt) which is also licensed under Apache 2.0 and was forked from [bbreslauer/qt-bazel-example](https://github.com/bbreslauer/qt-bazel-example).
 See [here](https://github.com/justbuchanan/bazel_rules_qt/graphs/contributors) for details.

 ## Thanks to all contributors ❤

  <a href = "https://github.com/Vertexwahn/rules_qt6/graphs/contributors">
    <img src = "https://contrib.rocks/image?repo=Vertexwahn/rules_qt6"/>
  </a>

+This would not have been possible without all the effort from the contributors of this and the related projects.
+Some inital work of the related projects dates back more than ten years by now.